MohamedRadwan-DevOps/devops-step-by-step/none-community/course-demos-labs.md

  - **Demo 20: Explain and examine code coverage, code metrics.**

-    In this demo you will learn and understand how Also, you will learn and
+     In this demo you will learn and understand how to calculate code coverage and code metrics for the three methods (Average, Largest, Smallest) in Calc Class Library App.

+     Also, you will learn the components of code metrics and the relation between some metrics like Maintainability Index and Cyclomatic Inheritance with Unit test.

  - **Demo 21: Configure unit test run-settings to generate test results and code coverage.**